hats-finance/hats-contracts/docs/roles.md

 # Security Analysis HATVaults 2.0

-**Some of the functions have changed after this document has written**

 The contracts in this repository define a number of different roles that have the power to change the way the contracts work.
 We list them here, with a short description of what an account with this role can do, and to which account this role will be assigned on deployment

-## `HatVaults.ProxyOwner`

-- set to `HATTimelockController`
-- can upgrade the proxy
-- can `transferOwnership` and `renounceOwnership`

-## `HatVaults.owner`
+## `HatVaultsRegistry.owner`

-The `owner` of hatvaults is HATs governance (currently a multisig, a DAO in the future), limited by a modified TimeLock (which means that the owner can call essential functions only with a delay set by the Timelock)

-- set to `HATTimelockController`
-- can call `transferOwnership` and `renounceOwnership` of `HATVaults`
+- can call `setFeeSetter` set the feeSetter role
-- can call `addPool` to add a pool
+- can call `setArbitrator` set the arbitrator role
-- can call `setPool` to change pool properties
+- can call `setWithdrawRequestParams` set time limits for withdrawal requests
-- can call `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee
-- can call `swapBurnSend` and swap, burn, and send pool tokens that are earmarked for payout (after approveClaim
 - can call `setClaimFee` set fee for submitting a vulnerability
+- can call `setChallengePeriod`
-- can call `setWithdrawRequestParams` set time limits for withdrawal requests
+- can call `setChallengeTimeOutPeriod`
 - can call `setWithdrawSafetyPeriod` set the amount of time during which claims can be submitted; during this time the vault users can not withdraw their funds.
 Must be less than 6 hours
+- can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
+- `setMaxBountyDelay` - Set the timelock delay for setting the max bounty
+- can call `setRouterWhitelistStatus` add or remove address from the whitelist of routers that can be used for token swapping
+- can call `swapBurnSend` and swap, burn, and send the vauit's token that are earmarked for payout (after approveClaim)

+## `HatVaults.owner`

+The `owner` of a hatvault created by the registry is the same registry owner.

+- can call `transferOwnership` and `renounceOwnership`
+- can call `updateVaultInfo` to change the vault's properties
+- can call `setVestingParams` set vesting parameters for bounty paid
 - can call `setBountySplit` set how the bounty is split betwen security researcher, committee and governance
-- can call `setRouterWhitelistStatus` add or remove address from the whitelist of routers that can be used for token swapping
-- can call `setVestingParams` set vesting parameters for bounty paid in lptoken
-- can call `setHatVestingParams` set vesting paramaters for bounty paid in hats
-- can call `setBountyLevelsDelay` set how long a committee needs to wait bf changing the bounty levels
-- setMaxBountyDelay - Set the timelock delay for setting the max bounty
-- can call `setFeeSetter` set the feeSetter role
 - can call `setCommittee` but only if the committee has not checked in yet
-- can call `setPoolInitialized` Set an "initialized" flag to disable "setShares"
-- can call `setShares` but only if the pool is not initialized
+- can call `setRewardController`  and set the reward controller

+## `HatVaults.arbitrator`
+- can call `approveClaim` to approve a claim for a bounty payout that was previously submitted by a vault's committee (see [arbitrator](./arbitrator.md))

 ## `HatVaults - Vault committee` (committee set by each vault)